 - Students will not share their credentials with others.

 - Students will not allow others to use their assigned devices.

-Student device must be brought to school every day fully charged.
+Students in grades 5-12 should bring their devices fully charged to school every day.
 Students may carry the AC adapter if they choose; however, the battery should last the entire school day.
 In addition, there will be a few open area charging stations, and some classrooms have access to electrical outlets for students to charge.

 Devices at Home